 You may submit supporting materials for music, theater and dance, or visual arts and film digitally through the "Portfolio" section of your UChicago Account.
 You may also submit a short creative writing sample or scientific research abstract through your UChicago Account using the "upload" feature.
 Please keep in mind that more is not always better.

-Additional recommendations from school officials (e.g. a coach, club sponsor, or arts teacher) may be submitted through the Coalition, Universal, or Common Application.
-Additional recommendations from those who do not have access to the Coalition, Common, or Universal Applications (your boss, a community leader, someone who knows you well) may be mailed to us at this address:
+Additional recommendations from school officials (e.g. a coach, club sponsor, or arts teacher) may be submitted through the Coalition or Common Application.
+Additional recommendations from those who do not have access to the Coalition or Common Applications (your boss, a community leader, someone who knows you well) may be mailed to us at this address:

 The Office of College Admissions